North Korea country profile

 Supreme leader: Kim Jong-un

-Kim Jong-un is the third supreme leader in the Kim dynasty, founded by his grandfather Kim il-Sung, the country's leader at the time of its establishment.
+Kim Jong-un is the third leader from the Kim dynasty, founded by his grandfather Kim il-Sung.

-Kim Jong-un took over from his father Kim Jong-il when he died from a heart attack in December 2011.
+Kim Jong-un took over from his father Kim Jong-il when the latter died of a heart attack in December 2011.

 Under Kim Jong-un, North Korea has continued its policy of promoting the military at home while sending mixed signals to the rest of the world about its nuclear programme.